DiogoCoelho98/yelpcamp/README.md

 # YelpCamp

 ## Description
-YelpCamp is a web application that allows users to explore campground around the world.
+YelpCamp is a web application that allows users to explore campgrounds around the world.
 Users can view details of various campgrounds, including descriptions, photos, and reviews.

 ## Features
 - **Browse through a list of campgrounds**